 - The supervised, semi-supervised, unsupervised, and self-supervised learning models,

-- The reinforcement learning (RL) models, with a large mathematical apparitus providing proved guarantees on the performance of its algorithms.
+- The reinforcement learning (RL) models, with a large mathematical apparitus providing proved guarantees on the performance of its algorithms,

 Reinforcement learning (RL) is a fundamental learning method at the intersection of artificial intelligence and machine learning.